-5.10 The following additional fees are applicable to postgraduate research students:

-- 1. The Annual Fees for Research Students cover matriculation, supervision of research or study and examination.
-An additional Fee of £311 is payable by students offering themselves as candidates on a second or subsequent occasion. - 2.
-For the Higher Degrees of DLitt, DMus, LLD, DVM, DSc, DEng and PhD by published work, all candidates pay a fee of £635 (inclusive of a £63 precognition fee where preliminary application for the degree is required by the Regulations) on submission and, where re-submission is authorised, on re-submission of the thesis. - 3.
-A fee of £66 is due when a thesis is submitted after the period allowed for submission has lapsed. - 4.
-Those members of the University Staff in receipt of a tuition fee scholarship pay a fee of $\pounds$ 494 on submission or re-submission for the degree. - 5.
-Research students whose full-time attendance and fee payment began after the first term of their first year, pay the full-time tuition fee due up to the end of the period of supervision recommended by their Supervisor.
+- 5.10 The following additional fees are applicable to postgraduate research students: - 1.
+The Annual Fees for Research Students cover matriculation, supervision of research or study and examination.
+An additional Fee of £318 is payable by students offering themselves as candidates on a second or subsequent occasion. - 2.
+For the Higher Degrees of DLitt, DMus, LLD, DVM, DSc, DEng and PhD by published work, all candidates pay a fee of £650 (inclusive of a £64 precognition fee where preliminary application for the degree is required by the Regulations) on submission and, where re-submission is authorised, on re-submission of the thesis.

-6. Research students who are certified by the Head of Department as having completed practical work and as not requiring further supervision or departmental facilities may matriculate for use of the Library as non-supervised students at a fee of £35.
+- 3. A fee of £68 is due when a thesis is submitted after the period allowed for submission has lapsed.
+[The Faculty of Biomedical and Life Sciences is currently proposing to increase this fee significantly in cases where more than a year has elapsed after the end of the candidate's period of study.
+Further details will be available from the Faculty Office]. - Those members of the University Staff in receipt of a tuition fee scholarship pay a fee of £505 on submission or resubmission for the degree. - 5.
+Research students whose full-time attendance and fee payment began after the first term of their first year, pay the full-time tuition fee due up to the end of the period of supervision recommended by their Supervisor. - Research students who are certified by the Head of Department as having completed practical work and as not requiring further supervision or departmental facilities may matriculate for use of the Library as non-supervised students at a fee of £36.

-VI DEGREE EXAMINATION ENROLMENT - Undergraduate, Diploma and Other Courses
+VI DEGREE EXAMINATION ENROLMENT - UNDERGRADUATE, DIPLOMA AND OTHER COURSES

-6.1 Students who have matriculated and enrolled in courses of the University are deemed to be entered once for the degree examinations appropriate to those courses.
+- 6.1 Students who have matriculated and enrolled in courses of the University are deemed to be entered once for the degree examinations appropriate to those courses.
 Fees for subsequent entries to examinations are set out below.
 These fees may be waived in the case of students prevented by illness, duly certified, or by other circumstances outwith their control, from appearing at the earlier examination.

-6.2 Students who are eligible by virtue of previous attendances to sit degree examinations must enter for the examinations at the normal matriculation period at the beginning of the session and pay a fee of £35 in lieu of matriculation in addition to the prescribed examination fees.
+Resit fees are discontinued effective from the August 2004 examination diet. - 6.2 Students who are eligible by virtue of previous attendances to sit degree examinations must enter for the examinations at the normal matriculation period at the beginning of the session and pay a fee of £36 in lieu of matriculation in addition to the prescribed examination fees.

-Re-entry fee for examinations in the same session £36 per examination with a maximum of £83 Late re-entry £10
+Re-entry fee for examinations in the same session £37 per examination with a maximum of £85

+Late re-entry £10
-6.3 The following fees are payable on entry for the examinations named:

-- (i) For students granted exemption from attendance on the corresponding first-year courses: First Examination in the Faculty of Engineering, per subject, £83. - (ii) Final MBChB and BDS Degree Examinations (referred students) £217.
+- 6.3 The following fees are payable on entry for the examinations named: - (i) For students granted exemption from attendance on the corresponding first-year courses: First Examination in the Faculty of Engineering, per subject, £85. - (ii) Final MBChB and BDS Degree Examinations (referred students) £222.